Rangga11268/SrbMotorV2/QWEN.md

 -   Enhanced specification display in modal with structured format
 -   Implemented separate specifications table with proper relationships
 -   Added full rollback capability for database migrations
+-   Enhanced validation error messages for login and registration forms with specific Indonesian messages for different error scenarios
+-   Added file cleanup functionality to automatically delete associated files when records are deleted (transactions, documents, motors)
+-   Upgraded admin panel styling with modern sidebar navigation, enhanced UI elements, and dark mode support
+-   Implemented responsive design for all admin pages with improved layout and user experience

 ## Overview